cboettig/ews-review/manuscript.md

 @Scheffer2001; @Scheffer2009; @Scheffer2012b], but others are possible.
 An
 internal stochastic event may switch a system between dynamic regimes, or a change in system behavior may be the manifestation of a long-term transient.
 In none of these cases would CSD be expected to precede such changes.
+Nonetheless, it may be difficult to distinguish such cases from bifurcations.

 ![Difference between different types of perturbations.
 On the horizontal axis is the bifurcation parameter, representing the state of the environment (e.g.